SciKit-Surgery/scikit-surgerytutorial01/README.rst

 Purpose
 -------
-The tutorial guides the user in producing a simple augmented reality application using some of the SNAPPY libraries.
+This tutorial guides the user in producing a simple augmented reality application using some of the SNAPPY libraries.
 The tutorial is intended to show how SNAPPY can be used to quickly develop applications that include;